-- Persons who reside, work, attend school or worship within any county in the State of Michigan’s lower peninsula
+- Persons who live, work, or worship anywhere in Michigan's lower peninsula or anywhere in Florida

 When school teacher Lloyd F. Hutt opened the doors of his depression-era home and created a new business, he opened a new chapter in West Michigan banking.
 Pooling the money of 13 fellow visionary teachers, Hutt created Grand Rapids Teachers Credit Union, which began operations right out of Hutt’s own home.
 Eighty years later, Hutt would scarcely recognize the expansion of his home-grown company.
 Decades of steady growth, strategic mergers and the addition of several major service lines have transformed Hutt’s business in ways he could have never foreseen.
 Lake Michigan Credit Union is now the largest financial institution headquartered in West Michigan.

 1933 – The credit union was founded in October of 1933 by Lloyd F. Hutt, a Grand Rapids school teacher.
 Motivated by the shortage of money during the Depression, 13 enterprising teachers pooled their resources and organized Grand Rapids Teachers Credit Union.
 Lloyd F. Hutt operated Teachers Credit Union from his home.

 1959 – With more than 1,000 members and over $1 million dollars in assets Grand Rapids Teachers Credit Union moved out of Lloyd Hutt’s home into its first building, an office located at 2424 South Division Street.

 1971 – With over $10 million in assets, Grand Rapids Teachers Credit Union opened its Michigan Street office.
 Also, GRTCU began its service of managing other credit unions: Food Marketers, Health Care and Saint Mary’s Hospital.